Shiyasmohd/unfraud/README.md

 ## Solution proposed

-We propose a decentralized AI-based platform that detects fraud in real-time.
+We propose a AI-based API Provider that detects fraud in real-time.
 To receive a claim, a user must submit the appropriate information to our forum.
-Our advanced AI which contains NLP models and simple ML models reviews the given information and if it finds fraud rejects the data transaction; however if it’s a genuine claim, the data is saved into a blockchain.
-Additionally, we offer an AI-based emergency summary sheet compressing health conditions and their risk from the information on their previous medical claims.
-Finally, we have a QR code that displays the emergency information tab when scanned with an authorized hospital IP address to access this data and we also provide a consent OTP system to authorized relatives permission to access this data.
+Our advanced AI which contains NLP models and simple ML models reviews the given information and if it finds fraud rejects the data transaction

+## Steps Involved

+- Data Scrapping and Data analysis for finding the dataset and features that are important for prediction.
+- Machine learning is used for flagging the claims according to the dataset and the features.

 ## How to run

 ## Tech Stacks used